aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 bgimage: background.jpg
 showBgImage: true
 ---
 > The inspiration comes from "socializing" which we do every day.
-After socializing with people for so many years, I suddenly feel that socializing with a furry unknown creature might be also a good choice.
+After socializing with people for so many years, I suddenly feel that socializing with a fluffy unknown creature might be also a good choice.
 >
 > <https://miro.com/welcomeonboard/bTZTRlBURkRvTHRGLzFsa3NvaFU1ZmIwMDZ6MGF0KzV3WWxoWk1LdVg1WWhEWDFHUTNCVXIycmttQTdCZzNDNi9oVDVFQzcvNnlFU3Zwd3BaL1phTGtIaWRuYU5xcG5rZUJIM25iQSs1QXY3TXJiRC94Qy9hLzUwR0gwMlRPS0chZQ==?share_link_id=534445760282>